Alfresco/docs-alfresco/microsoft-outlook/latest/config/index.md

 In Alfresco Share, as an administrator, click **Admin Tools** on the Alfresco toolbar.
 In the left **Tools** panel, scroll down and under **Outlook Integration** there are the following options for configuration:

-* *Metadata Settings*: custom metadata and list view settings
+* *Metadata Settings* - custom metadata and list view settings
-* *Search Settings*: custom simple and advanced search settings
+* *Search Settings* - custom simple and advanced search settings
-* *Integration Settings*: server and client setup, upload restrictions and email settings
+* *Integration Settings* - server and client setup, upload restrictions and email settings
-* *Access Tokens*: view and remove active users
+* *Access Tokens* - view and remove active users
-* *Licenses*: view and register server and client licenses
+* *Licenses* - view and register server and client licenses
-* *System Info*: view version, license, server and installed module information
+* *System Info* - view version, license, server and installed module information

 The URL is: